CodePilotGen/website-fk/README.md

 ### License

-Copyright © 2013 Python Istanbul
+Copyright © 2019 Python I.Sultanov

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2,